Routes to Art 2020 Guidelines

 - The annual RTA fee gives artists the benefit of the mass exposure through advertisements, media releases, and website.
 The fee supports all marketing and operating costs related to the promotion of RTA.

-- Submission of application and fee is considered a commitment to participate, and once the artist is notified of acceptance, the fee is non-refundable; 50% deposit is due upon acceptance for new applicants, and during the application process for returning artists, and the balance by January 15, 2019.
+- Submission of application and fee is considered a commitment to participate, and once the artist is notified of acceptance, the fee is non-refundable.
+For returning artists, 50% is due at the time of application; for new artists 50% due on acceptance.
+Any balance due should be paid in full no later than Friday, January 31, 2020.
 Payments may be made by check or online at www.myartscouncil.net.

 - All work must be original and executed by the accepted artist.
 Work produced with commercial kits, molds, patterns, plans, prefabricated forms, or commercial methods is not eligible.
 T-shirts, commercial clothing, and reproductions are not eligible.
 By signing/initialing this application, you affirm to hands-on involvement in the creation and execution of each piece of work that is exhibited.